 It’s a letdown when you jump into your car and try to start it and it begrudgingly turns over slowly.
-It cranks a few times and you wonder if it will start up if you give it a few more tries.
-Of course this always happens when you’re already late, it’s cold out, or your other car is broken down.
+It cranks a few times and you wonder if it will start if you give it a few more tries.
+Of course, this always happens when you’re already late, it’s cold out, or your other car is broken down.
 But why is your car slow to start?

 - Advance Auto Parts

 - CarQuest Auto Parts

 - O’Reilly Auto Parts